 Choose Your Triggers

-Your Power BI email subscriptions can now be based on your trigger points that you choose.
+Your Power BI email subscriptions can be based on your trigger points that you choose.
 For example, if you are the operations manager of a company and you want an email alert whenever resource count reaches a certain threshold, you can certainly do so.
+Third-party applications like PBRS offer this function and many more.

 Advantages of Power BI Email Scheduling